AdanNazir/AdanNazir/README.md

 # 💫 About Me:
- I’m currently working on Fintech (Time series forecasting of stock prices), their trend, seasonality, and variable technical and fundamental indicators.<br> I’m looking to collaborate on projects revolving around forecasting, prediction and classification<br>Ask me about Python, Machine Learning, Deep Learning, Natural Language Processing and Computer Vision.<br>How to reach me adan.nazir20@gmail.com
+Worked on real-world time series forecasting using NYC stock exchange data, with a focus on optimizing the hardware complexity of state-of-the-art ML and DL models.
+Leveraged parallel and distributed computing techniques to significantly enhance the efficiency and scalability of these models, ensuring their practical deployment for robust stock market price prediction.
+Successfully reduced the total training and deployment time by 4x, demonstrating substantial improvements in performance and computational resource utilization.<br> I’m looking to collaborate on projects revolving around forecasting, prediction and classification<br>Ask me about Python, Machine Learning, Deep Learning, Natural Language Processing and Computer Vision.<br>How to reach me adan.nazir20@gmail.com